 One day we blocked the entrance of Groningen Airport to protest against the government subsidies for the airport.
 The city council felt that Groningen needed an airport but Groningen wasn’t big enough to make it profitable.
 When we were sitting there, the police came to remove us, and it suddenly became clear to me that activism didn’t help.
 Politicians will be voted out of office when they are serious about solutions.
 Businesses will go bankrupt if they take appropriate action unless all other businesses do the same.
 The required measures are extremely costly and will affect our lifestyles so profoundly that it would never happen in the current political and economic system.

 Economists didn’t take interest-free money seriously.
-If you can receive interest then why lend out money without interest?
+If you can receive interest elsewhere then why would you lend out money without interest?
 And if you can borrow money at an interest rate of zero, you would borrow as much as you can and put it in a bank account at interest.
 Therefore, interest-free money with a holding tax would never work, at least so it seemed, and it didn’t take long before I realised that too.
 Only, that wasn’t satisfactory.
-Accepting doom is not much unlike committing suicide.
-If interest is the root of so many social and environmental problems, and may destroy human civilisation, you can’t ignore that.
+Accepting doom is like committing suicide.
+If interest is the root of many social and environmental problems, and may destroy human civilisation, you can’t ignore that.
 And perhaps it could work.
 During the Great Depression it had been tried in a small Austrian village and it was a stunning success.

 For years I used public transport as much as possible, but at some point I began to realise that it was all pointless.
 More and more people started driving SUV’s.
 They didn’t care.
 It didn’t matter what I do.
 A car can make your life more comfortable and I had no higher morals than other people.